vitar/sre/docs/150-multi-unit-behavior.md

 - **Inter-Unit Relations and Shared State** extends System Structure — defining how units connect and what the enclosing system looks like.
 - **Multi-Unit Dynamics** extends System Dynamics — defining how allocation mechanisms operate across unit boundaries.
 - **Multi-Unit Course** extends System Course — defining how composed systems degrade, recover, and transform.

+The extension of System Metabolism to multi-unit behavior — how accumulation dynamics operate across unit boundaries, how metabolic signatures interact between units, and how composed systems equilibrate metabolically — requires dedicated treatment and is not yet developed.
+The current chapter addresses structure, dynamics, and course at the multi-unit level.
+Metabolic extension will follow the same logic: the accumulation types are the same; what changes is that accumulation can occur across unit boundaries, and the metabolic state of one unit can shape the metabolic trajectory of another.

 The model itself does not change at the multi-unit level.
 The contours are the same.
 The elements are the same.
 The dynamics are the same.
 What changes is that the system under analysis contains internal boundaries — and what happens at those boundaries determines whether the composed system is coherent, strained, or failing.